 The text is captured as is in the text field.
 For example, HTML entities are not converted.

-You can execute the Delete Instance, Ignore Instance, Show Instance, and Edit Instance actions on a single instance, or on multiple instances using the bulk operation.
+You can execute the Delete Instance and Edit Instance actions on a single instance, or on multiple instances using the bulk operation.
 When editing multiple instances, the same logic used for monitoring instances applies.